Skip to main content

 • Lessons learned for future similar activities

 Communication Protocols Establish clear communication channels between security teams and business stakeholders to facilitate rapid validation of legitimate activities and reduce investigation time.
+Training and Awareness Educate both security analysts and business users about Benign TP scenarios to improve recognition and handling efficiency.

 While optimizing for True Positive - Benign scenarios improves operational efficiency, organizations must ensure that contextual enrichment doesn’t create blind spots that attackers could exploit by mimicking legitimate activities.

-Operational Impact Analysis
+Operational Impact of Alert Dispositions

 Each classification outcome creates distinct operational impacts that security teams must understand and manage to maintain effective detection programs.

-False Positive Costs
+False Positives - The Costs

 False positives impose significant costs that compound over time if not properly managed: